epics-containers/epics-containers.github.io/docs/tutorials/setup_k8s.md

 Kubectl is the command line tool for interacting with Kubernetes Clusters.

+Note that by default, the kubectl that comes with k3s reads its config from /etc/rancher/k3s/k3s.yaml and would therefore be run with sudo.
+By using $KUBECONFIG we conform to the standard version that reads its config from $HOME/.kube/config.

 ```
-echo 'KUBECONFIG=$HOME/.kube/config' >> .zshrc
+echo 'export KUBECONFIG=$HOME/.kube/config' >> $HOME/.profile
+source $HOME/.profile
 ```

-Note that by default, the kubectl that comes with k3s reads its config from /etc/rancher/k3s/k3s.yaml and must therefore be run with sudo.
-By using $KUBECONFIG we conform to the standard version that reads its config from $HOME/.kube/config.
+Then log out for this to be set for all shells.

 ### Configure kubectl